Become an Educational Diagnostician through Region 10’s Certification (CERT) Program

 Is this Career for You?
 A Diagnostician Story.

-We are currently accepting applications for 2023.
+We are currently not accepting additional applications for 2023.
+Applications submitted will be considered for 2024.

 Deadline for Applicants: